Kirosoft/celestial_engine/pbis/PBI-22-toolbox-and-node-add.md

 Goal
 ----
 Allow users to browse available node types (schemas) and add nodes to the canvas via drag or click.
+Toolbox must be movable (drag reposition), collapsible, and remember its last position + collapsed state between sessions (local persistence acceptable).

 Description
 -----------
 Toolbox panel lists node types from `/api/schemas/nodes` (or existing endpoint).
 Each item shows title + short description (schema `description` if present).
-Clicking adds node at center of viewport; dragging adds at drop coordinates.
+Clicking adds node at center of viewport; dragging adds at drop coordinates (future).
+The toolbox itself:
+* Draggable: user can grab header and move anywhere within viewport bounds.
+* Collapsible: clicking a chevron/minimize control collapses content to a compact header bar (width ~ header intrinsic size).
+* Persistence: position (x,y) and collapsed state stored (in-memory + localStorage) and restored on reload.
+* Z-index above canvas but below modal dialogs; does not capture Delete key when an input inside it is focused (keyboard guard synergy).

 Status (2025-09-14)
 -------------------